-Term 1 - Weeks 3 - 4 F The food we eat
+Term 1 - Weeks 3 - 4 Fine food we eat

-🌆 Before you read

-Look at the pictures and headings and try to predict what the text will be will read about.

-about. • Skim the page to see what you

-Look at the headings and pictures in this pamphlet and 's talk discuss what information the pamphlet will provide.
+Before you read Look at the pictures and headings and try to predict what the text will be about.
+Skim the page to see what you will read about.
+Look at the headings and pictures in this pamphlet and discuss what information the pamphlet will provide.